nathancarter/weblurch/doc/lean-app-plan.md

 ## Terms

- 1. Cause it to mark itself invalid (red light, with message) if it appears nested inside another term group.
  1. Define a function that converts a term group in the document into Lean code, as follows.
 Call it `termGroupToCode`.
+    * If the group contains any other group, have the result be the empty string.
-    * The result is the group's contents, as text, followed by a one-line comment character, followed by the group's ID.
+    * Otherwise, the result is the group's contents, as text, followed by a one-line comment character, followed by the group's ID.
-    * (We will extend this function more below.)
  1. Define a function that converts the document into Lean code by calling `termGroupToCode` on all top-level term groups in the document, and joining the results with newlines between.
 Call it `documentToCode`.